Academic Information

 The assessment may be waived by the following:

-• Baccalaureate or higher degree has been earned from a regionally accredited institution
+- Baccalaureate or higher degree has been earned from an accredited institution